-(1) Excludes actual annual or pro-rated performance-based bonus amounts attributable to service and performance during periods ending immediately prior to "change in control."
-The cash severance payments following a "change of control" are capped for Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Matera, Mr. Stone and Ms. Macomber at \$7.5 million, \$5.5 million, \$5 million, \$5 million, \$2 million and \$2 million, respectively.

-- (2) The long-term cash awards granted to Mr. Matera in December 2021 provide for accelerated vesting of the unvested award amount in the event of a termination without "cause."
-The employment agreement with Mr. Matera provides for accelerated vesting of the unvested award amount of this long-term cash award granted to him in the event he terminates his employment for "good reason." - (3) The value of acceleration of deferred stock units, cash-settled deferred stock units and cash-settled restricted stock units assumes a "change in control" price of \$7.41 per share (the closing price of Redwood's common stock on the NYSE on December 29, 2023). - (4) The number of performance stock units eligible for accelerated vesting is determined by reference to the attainment of the related performance goals through December 31, 2023, assuming a "change in control" price of \$7.41 per share (the closing price of Redwood's common stock on the NYSE on December 29, 2023).
-The value of outstanding performance stock units granted in 2021 at a change in control price of \$7.41 per share is based on estimated performance-based vesting of 29% of target units.
-The value of outstanding performance stock units granted in 2022 at a change in control price of \$7.41 per share is based on estimated performance-based vesting of 124% of target units.
-The value of outstanding performance-based vesting of 124% of target units.
-The value of outstanding performance stock units granted in 2023 at a change in control price of \$7.41 per share is based on assumed performance-based vesting of 100% of target units.
-Further details regarding the terms of performance stock units awarded in 2023 are provided on page 70 of this Proxy Statement under the heading "Compensation Discussion and Analysis 2023 Long-Term Equity-Based Incentive Awards Performance-Based Vesting PSUs Granted in December 2023"; and further details regarding the terms of performance stock units granted in 2023 annual proxy statements. - (5) Each of Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Matera, Mr. Stone, and Ms. Macomber is entitled to a continuation of health insurance, life insurance, and long-term disability insurance for the period specified in their employment agreement (ranging from 12 to 24 months depending on the executive) following a termination without "cause" or for "good reason." - (6) In accordance with their employment agreement terms, if any payments made to Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Matera, Mr. Stone, or Ms. Macomber in connection with a "change in control" would otherwise be subject to an excise tax under Section 4999 of the Code by reason of the "golden parachute" rules contained in Section 280G of the Code, such payments would be reduced if and to the extent that doing so would result in net after-tax payments and benefits for the executive officer that are more favorable than the net after-tax payments and benefits payable to the executive officer in the absence of such a reduction after the imposition of the excise tax.
+- (1) Excludes actual annual or pro-rated performance-based bonus amounts attributable to service and performance during periods ending immediately prior to "change in control."
+The cash severance payments following a "change of control" are capped for Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Stone and Ms. Macomber at \$7.5 million, \$5.5 million, \$5 million, \$2 million and \$2 million, respectively. - (2) None of the NEOs had a long-term cash award outstanding at December 31, 2024.
+The value of acceleration of deferred stock units, cash-settled deferred stock units and cash-settled restricted stock units assumes a "change in control" price of \$6.53 per share (the closing price of Redwood's common stock on the NYSE on December 31, 2024). - (3) The number of performance stock units eligible for accelerated vesting is determined by reference to the attainment of the related performance goals through December 31, 2024, assuming a "change in control" price of \$6.53 per share (the closing price of Redwood's common stock on the NYSE on December 31, 2024).
+The value of outstanding performance stock units granted in 2021 at a change in control price of \$6.53 per share is based on estimated performance-based vesting of 27.5% of target units.
+The value of outstanding performance stock units granted in 2022, 2023 and 2024 at a change in control price of \$6.53 per share is based on estimated performance-based vesting of 100% of target units.
+Further details regarding the terms of performance stock units awarded in 2024 are provided on pages 66-68 of this Proxy Statement under the heading "Compensation Discussion and Analysis 2024 Long-Term Equity-Based Incentive Awards Performance-Based Vesting PSUs Granted in December 2024"; and further details regarding the terms of performance stock units granted in 2022 and 2023 are provided in the Company's 2023 and 2024 annual proxy statements. - (4) Each of Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Stone, and Ms. Macomber is entitled to a continuation of health insurance, life insurance, and long-term disability insurance for the period specified in their employment agreement (ranging from 12 to 24 months depending on the executive) following a termination without "cause" or for "good reason." - (5) In accordance with their employment agreement terms, if any payments made to Mr. Abate, Mr. Robinson, Ms. Carillo, Mr. Stone, or Ms. Macomber in connection with a "change in control" would otherwise be subject to an excise tax under Section 4999 of the Code by reason of the "golden parachute" rules contained in Section 280G of the Code, such payments would be reduced if and to the extent that doing so would result in net after-tax payments and benefits for the executive officer that are more favorable than the net after-tax payments and benefits payable to the executive officer in the absence of such a reduction after the imposition of the excise tax.
 The figures reported in this table do not reflect any such reductions as a result of Code Section 280G limits.
 No executive officer is entitled to any tax gross-up payment in connection with change in control payments (or otherwise).